feature-hub/feature-hub/packages/history-service/README.md

 ```

 For both the browser and the static history, the service is API-compatible with
 the history package.
-Note, however, that the `go`, `goBack` and `goForward`
+Note, however, that the `go`, `goBack`, `goForward` and
-methods are not supported.
+`block` methods are not supported.
 For further information, reference
 [its documentation](https://www.npmjs.com/package/history).

 ### As the Integrator